The Travelers Aid Network • 100 Years of Service

 We are holding the price on the registration to last year’s fee.
 The 2017 conference registration fee of $225 includes all sessions, 2 breakfasts, 2 lunches and 2 open-bar cocktail receptions.
 Registration is now open.

-Our conference hotel is the 73-story Westin Peachtree Plaza, an iconic fixture on the Atlanta’s skyline.
-We have secured the discounted daily room rate of $159 plus taxes.
-May 4 is the deadline to obtained the discounted room rate.
+Thursday, May 18 was the deadline to obtain our discounted rate for $159 plus taxes per night at the 73-story Westin Peachtree Plaza, an iconic fixture on the Atlanta’s skyline.
 The hotel is just steps from the city’s most exciting attractions, including the Georgia Aquarium, Centennial Olympic Park, CNN Center, Georgia World Congress Center, World of Coca-Cola, Philips Arena, College Football Hall of Fame, and the Georgia Dome.
 Make your reservation now.

 Hotel address: The Westin Peachtree Plaza